Continuing Education Activity

-- Review the importance of improving coordination amongst the interprofessional team to enhance the delivery of care for patients affected by transient loss of vision.
+- Review the importance of improving coordination among the interprofessional team to enhance the delivery of care for patients affected by transient loss of vision.

 History and Physical

 The patient usually describes a curtain of darkness that rises or falls in one eye, lasting 20 to 30 minutes.
-TVL can occur due to embolic occlusion of retinal, optic disc and choroidal blood vessels.
+TVL can occur due to embolic occlusion of the retinal, optic disc, and choroidal blood vessels.
 Often, the emboli may be visible on ophthalmoscopic examination.
-The emboli may be cholesterol, platelet-fibrin or calcium in type.
+The emboli may be cholesterol, platelet-fibrin, or calcium in type.
 The presence of an embolus warrants thorough vascular and cardiac evaluation.

 2. Retinal vein occlusion

 TVL has been described as heralding an impending CRVO.
-The episodes last 2 to 4 hours and is described by the patient as cloudiness of vision.
+The episodes last 2 to 4 hours and are described by the patient as cloudiness of vision.
 Ophthalmoscopy demonstrates engorged retinal veins.

 3. Giant cell arteritis